VIPriors/vipriors.github.io/challenge.md

 ## Questions

 If you have any questions, please first check the Frequently Asked Questions in [the toolkit repository](https://github.com/VIPriors/vipriors-challenges-toolkit).
 If your question persists, you can ask it on the forums of the specific challenge on the CodaLab website.
 If you need to ask us a question in private, you can email us at vipriors-ewi AT tudelft DOT nl.

+## Final rankings

+Listed below are the final rankings for each challenge, after reviewing all submissions for which a technical report or paper was received.
+We congratulate the winners!
+More details, including presentations of the winning methods and full results of the challenges, are forthcoming in the workshop.

+### Image Classification

+1. sunpengfei
+1. Tennant
+1. ByeongjoKim
+1. Samsung-SLSI-MSL-SS aka Ben1365

+### Semantic Segmentation

+1. xmj
+2. Samsung-SLSI-MSL-SS
+3. jesse1029
+4. MrGranddy
+5. rpytel

+### Object Detection

+1. feishen
+1. Guyz
+1. DeepBlueAI

+### Action Recognition

+1. ishan.dave
+1. Samjang_masiso
+1. Singularity213
+1. taeohkim

 <!--